Be gracious to me, O God for all day long foes oppress me.

 This kind of conflict within our relationships can tear us apart and wear us down until we have no emotional energy left.

 I’ve been there – feeling trampled, disrespected, disregarded.
 Have you?

 But in the midst of this grinding turmoil, the psalmist sees this grace:

 The New International Version makes a note that the Hebrew here refers to a wine skin.
-God gathers our tears in a wine skin.
+God gathers our tears within a wine skin.

 Rather “faith” in Scripture means “trusting” in the One Who is trustworthy.
-Placing our faith in the One who is faithful; the One who keeps promises.
+It’s about placing our faith in the One who is faithful; the One who keeps promises.